Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Prison rehabilitation effectiveness—how can it be improved?
 How do you point men and women and even teenagers in the right life-leading direction?

 I just returned from an interesting and enjoyable stay in Ireland.
 One of the more unusual visits I made consisted of a tour of the Kilmainham Goal or Jail.

-The Jail has been home to prisoners on all sides of the political spectrum including people looking for a daily meal simply trying to escape the clutches of the potato famine.
-One of the ‘prisoners’ was a hungry seven year old boy condemned for having stole some food.
+The Jail has been home to prisoners on all sides of the political spectrum, including people looking for a daily meal simply trying to escape the clutches of the potato famine.
+One of the ‘prisoners’ was a hungry seven-year-old boy condemned for having stolen some food.

 The country and the jail are recitals of the Audit of the Universe: human nature, the endeavors of man and the practice of man’s wisdom to solve social issues.
 The Explanation is detailing a part of the exhibit you can see should you visit this reconstructed exhibition.
-I thought I was just going to ‘see a rehabilitated jail’ and was more than surprised to find some basic questions, like the use of the death penalty, broached on panels with a for/against vote –the number of votes ‘against’ was ahead but only by a short leg.
+I thought I was just going to see a rehabilitated jail and was more than surprised to find some basic questions, like the use of the death penalty, broached on panels with a for/against vote—the number of votes against was ahead but only by a short leg.
 I certainly would recommend such a visit.
 It’s about prison rehabilitation.

-In this blog post what I want to discuss are the opposing views of two major ‘tendencies’ in society: Believers and non-believers.
-The first would fall in the ‘religious’ category while the latter would fall in the ‘social’ category.
-There opposing approaches reveal two different ways to try to solve problems.
+In this blog post, what I want to discuss are the opposing views of two major ‘tendencies’ in society: Believers and non-believers.
+The first would fall into the ‘religious’ category, while the latter would fall into the ‘social’ category.
+Their opposing approaches reveal two different ways to try to solve problems.

 The diversity of societies around the world including systems of justice (or injustice) and condemnations of and by itself are all other questions.
-In this post I am only discussing one issue, the opposing ways of handling the rehabilitation of prisoners.
-Which ‘method’ to use to restore deviators to societal standards.
+In this post, I am only discussing one issue, the opposing ways of handling prison rehabilitation effectiveness with regard to prisoners.
+Which method to use to restore deviators to societal standards.

 On the Social side (Pain – Pleasure) the plaque reads:

-His regard on the reason for the prison: A Machine for Crinding Rogues Honest.
+His regard to the reason for the prison: A Machine for Grinding Rogues Honest.

 The Nature of Man:

 Men are rational, sensory beings who judge all things in terms of pleasure and pain.
-It follows that Man’s thought and behviour can be controlled through the senses.
+It follows that Man’s thought and behavior can be controlled through the senses.

 Government exists to create a system of rewards (pleasures) and punishments (pain) in a way that promotes the greatest happiness of the greatest number in society.